tuannnh/cv/index.md

 - Schedule cron and monitor jobs run in Linux Management Console server hosted on AWS EC2 using Shell scripts and Apache Airflow
 - Utilize SQL for data transformation and leverage In-database Machine Learning Functions to train models and make Risk predictions
 - Establish a connection to the database system and create dynamic reports and interactive dashboards for analyzing debt collection performance and gaining insights into customer background criteria

+**Project: Banking Business/Services Client**
+Build automated flows to digest data from multiple applications data/vendors sources to data warehouse, capture data changes, then return model for reporting and analytical purposes
+- Build ETL pipeline to digest data from banking services and application using Apache Nifi
+- Optimize flows for handling large size data files
+- Set up integration with SMS/Email providers to handle notification requests on data changes

 **Project: Insurance Service Client**
 Build an event-driven Python based Parametric Engine that can use weather and satellite data to evaluate insurance claim check.